rdlauer/articles/blues/aio-voc/adafruitio-voc.md

 https://youtu.be/pYM0PNfwX8U

-*Bonus points if you spot the cat!*
+*Bonus points if you can spot the cat!*

 So I hope you've seen **how easy it can be to build a truly cloud-connected product** that can: